How can I use Better World Ed for virtual/remote/home learning? (And how can students join a lesson virtually?)

-Let's dive in to two scenarios:
+Let's explore two scenarios:

 Using a video-conferencing tool (like Zoom, Google Meet, or Skype) with your students or your school's LMS, share your screen with your group.

 The lesson plans often include activities or breakout discussions that involve small groups.
 These sessions are great in person, though also can work very well virtually.

-Beyond Class Time:
+Beyond Class Time

 If you want your students to be able to access Better World Ed content outside of your class time, each student will need an account.

-Please don't hesitate to reach out to us with more information about your specific situation, and we can work together to figure out a workable and affordable solution to ensure you and your group can access the curriculum.
+Don't hesitate to reach out to us with more information about your specific situation, and we can work together to figure out a workable and affordable solution to ensure you and your group can access the curriculum.

 Check out this blog post for ideas on funding your individual or group plan.